ionic-team/ionic-docs/versioned_docs/version-v5/api/title.md

 ---
-title: "ion-title: Ionic Framework App Title Component for Toolbars"
+title: 'ion-title: Ionic Framework App Title Component for Toolbars'
-description: "ion-title is a component that sets the title of the toolbar.
-Read to learn more about title and collapsible title components and usage for Ionic Framework Apps."
+description: 'ion-title is a component that sets the title of the toolbar.
+Read to learn more about title and collapsible title components and usage for Ionic Framework Apps.'
-sidebar_label: "ion-title"
+sidebar_label: 'ion-title'
 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';